-At least 60 days prior to Notice to Proceed (NTP)2, the Developer shall submit the Operations Management Plan (OMP) to TxDOT.
+In addition to the requirements of Book 2B, at least 60 days prior to NTP2, the Developer shall submit the Operations Management Plan (OMP) to TxDOT.
+The OMP shall be developed to a level appropriate for operations prior to Service Commencement.
 Approval of the OMP by TxDOT shall be a condition of NTP2.
+The Developer shall develop and submit for approval by TxDOT the OMP as required by Book 2B prior to Service Commencement.